 The Rise of Electronic Literature

-Has the ease of access to electronic literature caused people to abandon traditional print literature?
+We know that electronic communication is reshaping the world of print.

 [Use Intro to stop the presses video]

 Newspaper revenue has declined by over five billion dollars in the last eight years and based on research the trend is only set to continue.